aklefebvere/aklefebvere.github.io/_posts/2020-01-23-Ivy-Leauge-Vs-Other-Colleges.md

 # Ivy League Salaries vs. other colleges Salaries

 The first thing I want to do is to compare the mean average salary for each salary category from each school type.
-I split the dataset into five different datasets that only have the data for each category of schools so I could find the mean of each salary category.
+I split the dataset into five different subsets that only have the data for each category of schools so I could find the mean of each salary category.
 I then created a grouped bar chart to visualize the mean for each salary category from each school type.

 ![](/img/FINAL_mean_graph.png)

 The x-axis is each salary category and the percentages are the percentile of mid-career salaries (ex: 10% means the salary mean is higher than 10% of mid-career salaries but lower than 90% of salaries).
-By looking at the graph, you can tell that Ivy League schools have the highest mean salary for 5/6 of the salary categories.
-Engineering colleges are very close to Ivy League colleges from starting mean salary to mid-career 25 percentile then Ivy League schools shoot up in salary after the 25 percentile.
+By looking at the graph, you can tell that Ivy League schools have the highest mean salary for five out of six of the salary categories.
+Engineering colleges are very close to Ivy League colleges from starting mean salary to mid-career 25 percentile then Ivy League schools shoot up in salary afterwards.

 We can analyze how close the means between Ivy League and Engineering are by plotting the two categories in their own graphs.